Correction: Mexico City-Traffic Ballet story

-MEXICO CITY — In a story July 28 about (topic), The Associated Press reported erroneously that the photographer who inspired the performances was named Oscar Rodriguez.
+MEXICO CITY — In a story July 28 about a Mexican theater company’s street performances, The Associated Press reported erroneously that the photographer who inspired the performances was named Oscar Rodriguez.
 His name is Omar.

 A corrected version of the story is below: